opensimworld/active-npcs/README.md

+You can get the OSW NPC package from the OpenSimWorld region in OSGrid: hg.osgrid.org:80:OpenSimWorld

 ==Installation==

 The controller requires OSSL functions to work.
 Apart from the osNpc*() functions you should also enable osListeRegex(), osGetNotecard(), osMessageAttachments().
 The controller uses channel 68 for all its functions.